receiptline/receiptjs/README.md

 - Modern Web browsers

 The print function is available on Chrome, Edge, and Opera for PCs that support the Web Serial API.
-(Windows, Linux, Mac, and ChromeOS)
+(Windows, Linux, macOS, and ChromeOS)

 # Receipt printers